Project Description

 Strip District Mobility Plan

-With only four streets making the connection through the strip district - Liberty Avenue, Penn Avenue, Smallman Street, and Railroad Street - they must work as a system.
-Together, these streets make a complete network for Pittsburgh by accommodating vehicle traffic at slow speeds, providing access to transit, accommodating bicyclists safely, and enhancing access for all modes for employees and customers to the Strip District Businesses.
+With only four streets making the connection through the Strip District (Liberty Avenue, Penn Avenue, Smallman Street, and Railroad Street) they must work and coordinate as a system.
+Together, these streets make a complete network for Pittsburgh by accommodating vehicle traffic at slow speeds, providing access to transit, accommodating bicyclists, and enhancing access for pedestrians to safely visit Strip District businesses.

-As part of this system, Liberty Avenue is identified in the Strip District Mobility Plan as a transit street as well as an important street for moving automobiles through the strip district.
+As part of this system, Liberty Avenue is identified in the Strip District Mobility Plan as a transit street, making it a vital corridor for moving vehicles in and out of the area.

-Additionally, Liberty Avenue is part of the overall Strip District Bike network from 32nd to Herron.
+Additionally, Liberty Avenue is part of the Strip District bike network from 32nd to Herron.